Pay for College

 Students who are residents of Florida pay significantly lower tuition at state colleges and universities than students from other states.
 The average annual in-state tuition for a public university in Florida is $6,071 for full-time students.
 Tuition at state colleges is about two-thirds the amount of tuition at state universities.

 FAFSA (Free Application for Federal Student Aid)

 The Free Application for Federal Student Aid (FAFSA) is the first step to applying for federal and state financial aid.
 You'll also need to complete a Florida Financial Aid Application.
 The FAFSA4caster is an online tool offered by the U.S. Department of Education that can help you understand your options for paying for college.

 Learn everything you need to know about FAFSA.

 Bright Futures Scholarships

 Bright Futures Scholarships are awarded, based primarily on academic achievement, to recent Florida high school graduates who are pursuing an undergraduate degree at a public college or university in the state.
-Scholarship amounts vary based on GPA, scores on college entrance exams, community service hours and other factors.
+Scholarship amounts vary based on GPA, scores on college entrance exams, service hours and other factors.